 No shocker here – with its west-facing location, attracting waves as high as 30 feet and surfers from all corners of the globe, Fistral beach is clearly the best beach for surfing!

 As the top holiday spot in Cornwall, it’s safe to say Newquay has a wonderful array of activities!
-But what are the public’s favourite?
-Well, now we know.

 What’s a good non-beach thing to do in Newquay?